hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ## Learning Objectives

 * Describe the elements of the BED file format and related file formats
-* Utilize the bedtools suite of tools to filter peak calls
+* Employ the bedtools suite of tools to filter peak calls
-* Utilize the bedtools suite to compare peaks betweeen replicates
+* Compare peaks betweeen replicates using bedtools

 ## Handling peak calls